lusikem/lusikem/README.md

 AISMS – AI-enhanced SMS communication system optimized for feature phones.

-HyperLocal-Social – A geofenced, community-first social network emphasizing trust, local moderation, and offline-first capabilities.
+Local-AI – A privacy-preserving LLM stack for offline inference and on-device fine-tuning without dependence on the internet or cloud services.

-Local-AI – A privacy-preserving LLM stack for offline inference and on-device fine-tuning without dependence on internet or cloud services.</h3>
+HyperLocal-Social – A geofenced, community-first social network emphasizing trust, local moderation, and offline-first capabilities.</h3>
 <p align="justify">